khong1127/hatch-frontend/api_specs/all_updated_apispecs.md

   "error": "string"
 }
 ```
 ---
 ### POST /api/SessionLogging/addEntry

-**Description:** Adds the specified image to the set of images associated with an active session owned by the user.
+**Description:** Adds an image to an active session owned by the user.

 **Requirements:**
-- user to exist
-- session must exist
+- The `user`, `session`, and `image` must all exist.
-- image must exist (as a valid ID)
-- session must be active
+- The session must be `active`.
-- session must belong to the user
+- The session must be owned by the `user`.
-- The image must not already be associated with the session.
+- The image must not already be in the session's image set.

 **Effects:**
-- adds the specified image to the set of images associated with the session.
+- Adds the `image` ID to the set of images for the specified `session`.

 **Request Body:**
 ```json